Media and Communication Internships and Activities

 No matter where your media interests lie, you’ll find several ways to participate in and contribute to Fisher’s student-run media and communication outlets.

 Cardinal Television offers the opportunity to produce shows for our cable station.
 You may pursue an on-air role, or elect to take on behind-the-scenes responsibilities, including producer, director, floor manager, writer, editor, and control room operator.
 Programming can be viewed in homes throughout the Rochester area on public access cable.
 Shows are also posted to our LiveStream and YouTube channels.
-Expect to receive three credits for one semester if you are the primary producer of a CTV show.
+You may receive three credits for one semester if you are the primary producer of a CTV show.

 If you are interested in public relations, advertising, and marketing, you may opt to join PRIMA, Fisher's student-run firm.
 Clients include Rochester-area non-profits, small businesses, and government agencies.
 Account executives, strategists, writers, photographers, social media experts, designers, and analysts are needed.
 You may receive credit for three semesters of work on PRIMA (1 credit each semester).